 In a firewall rule, the action component decides if it will permit or block traffic.
 It has an action on match feature.
 For example, if the traffic matches the components of a rule, then it will be permitted to connect to the network.
 It is essential to consider the potential security risks when modifying a firewall rule to avoid future issues.
 Following best practices for configuring firewalls can help you maximize the effectiveness of your solution.

-In network security, the first line of defense that should be used is a firewall.
-What is a firewall?
-It is a protective layer for your server that monitors and limits the incoming and outgoing network traffic.
+A firewall is a protective layer for your server that monitors and filters incoming and outgoing network traffic.
 It uses a set of rules to determine to allow or block specific network traffic.
 Firewalls can prevent unauthorized use before reaching your servers.
 Firewalls can be hardware or software based.
+In network security, the first line of defense that should always be used is a firewall.